tumetus/tuomokankaanpaa/public/blog-posts/how-to-create-a-bar-chart-with-react/index.md

 title: "How to create a bar chart with React"
 date: "2018-06-20"
 coverImage: "react-vis-header-image.png"
+description: "Learn how to create a bar chart with React using react-vis."
+excerpt: "Learn how to create a bar chart with React using react-vis."
+tags: javascript, react, web development
 ---

 In this post we will create a bar chart component with React and use it to display an array of objects with x and y properties.
 We will use react-vis library to do this.